 The inside of these places are pretty stunning though.
 The details in the craftsmanship and artwork really helps sell the Polynesian vibe, and we’d feel pretty relaxed staying in a place like this.
 Plus, the view can’t be beat — just take a look out that window!
 All the bungalows are situated down on the water with full views of the Magic Kingdom.

-Even though the price is enough to make us gasp, the Polynesian Bungalows are still pretty high on our list of “dream stays”.
+Even though the price is enough to make us gasp, the Polynesian Bungalows (and the standard guest rooms) are still pretty high on our list of “dream stays.”

 Treehouse Villas at Saratoga Springs

 With a homey and rustic theme located in the relaxing woodland area of Walt Disney World Resort, the Treehouse Villas at Saratoga Springs are a charming piece of Disney history.
 These villas originally debuted in 1975 as part of a Lake Buena Vista community that never came to fruition (this is the area that is now Disney Springs!).
 They were later used as International College Program housing, then remodeled in 2009 and opened as a Disney Vacation Club property.